Credit card surcharges

 This also regulates what mobile operators can charge each other for providing roaming services and extends to the wider European Economic Area (EEA), which includes Iceland, Liechtenstein and Norway.

 Further information can be found at this link:

 The Financial Ombudsman Service (FOS) and the Financial Services Compensation Scheme (FSCS) will continue to cover customers of UK providers (banks, credit unions, and building societies) operating in the UK.

 However, FSCS protections may be affected for UK consumers of European Economic Area (EEA) firms.
 This will depend on a number of factors, including:

-- what type of products (that is, for insurance and deposits the Prudential Regulation Authority (PRA) is the lead regulator)
+- what type of products (that is, for insurance and deposits the Prudential Regulation Authority is the lead regulator)

-- on what basis they can continue to provide services into the UK after the end of the transition period
+- on what basis they can continue to provide services into the UK

 The Financial Conduct Authority (FCA), the financial services regulator, has published information which gives an overview on how consumers may be affected by EU exit: